 - The Member's state webpage contains a contact section, a welcome message, biography, news and information sections, and a district map.
 Committee assignments is automatically populated from OLIS.
 To request access for yourself or staff and to obtain training materials to update specific information on your website, contact your Engagement Team member. - Members have access to Gov Delivery for email newsletters.
-Contact your Engagement Team member for access and assistance in using this technology. - Audio/Video of legislative meetings, to view active meetings, go back and review previous meetings, and create clips of meetings is available on OLIS and the Public Web Site to Members and the public.
+Contact your Engagement Team member. for access and assistance in using this technology. - Audio and Video of legislative meetings is available on OLIS and the Public Web Site to Members and the public.
+Anyone has access to view meetings live, review previous meetings, and create clips of meetings.